lsst-sitcom/sitcomtn-037/index.rst

 =================

 The second First-Look Analysis and Feedback Functionality (FAFF2) report details the computational tasks and interactions with resultant data products that are needed to support the full 24-hour cycle of sustained observatory operations.
-Starting from a set of use-cases derived from expected commissioning needs and experience with other observatories, we identified two major compute-intensive tasks that are required for near-realtime evaluation of data quality to support nighttime decision making.
+Starting from a set of use-cases derived from expected commissioning needs and experience with other observatories, we identified two major compute-intensive tasks that are required for near-realtime evaluation of data quality to support nighttime decision making:

-First, a **Rapid Analysis Framework** is needed to run single-frame processing (SFP) through the source detection and measurement steps on bright stars in order to make basic measurements of delivered image quality and optical throughput.
+- A **Rapid Analysis Framework** is needed to run single-frame processing (SFP) through the source detection and measurement steps on bright stars in order to make basic measurements of delivered image quality and optical throughput.
-Second, a **camera image visualization tool** is needed to rapidly display full focal plane images and zoom in to inspect pixel-level details.
+- A **camera image visualization tool** is needed to rapidly display full focal plane images and zoom in to inspect pixel-level details.

 We recommend that compute resources to support both of these tasks be located on the summit so that observers have near-realtime data quality information even in the event of a network outage.
-Basic camera health diagnostics and image display capabilities will run on the Camera Diagnostic Cluster located at the summit.
+Basic camera health diagnostics and image display capabilities will run on the Camera Diagnostic Cluster, already located at the summit.
-Rapid analysis would run on the commissioning (Antu) cluster that is currently in the process of having its hardware relocated to the summit.
+Rapid analysis would run on the commissioning cluster (Antu) that is currently in the process of having its hardware relocated to the summit.
-Making these compute resources available for use at the summit, especially Rapid Analysis, is the highest priority recommendation of the FAFF2 report.
+Making these capabilities available for use at the summit, especially Rapid Analysis, is the highest priority recommendation of the FAFF2 report.

+Once the above computing resources are available at the summit, the next priorities are:

+- Deploy the Rapid Analysis framework
+- Begin calculating and logging low-level camera health diagnostics using the Camera Diagnostic Cluster
-Once compute resources are available at the summit, the next priorities are to deploy the Rapid Analysis framework, set up the Camera Diagnostic Cluster to perform low-level camera health checks, stand up databases to record the time series of telemetry together with metric values produced by Rapid Analysis and camera health diagnostics (e.g., Sasquatch), and develop the framework for generating alerts that metric values and reduced images are available.
+- Stand up databases to record the time series of telemetry together with metric values produced by Rapid Analysis and camera health diagnostics (e.g., Sasquatch)
+- Develop the framework for generating alerts that metric values and reduced images are available.

-With this infrastructure in place, we will begin using the tools together to generate, record, alert, and then display metric values.
+With this infrastructure in place, we will begin using the tools together to generate, record, alert, display, and ultimately react to non-compliant metric values.
-From this stage, we will expand capabilities to produce a variety of displays of time series of metric values and corresponding telemetry data (Chronograf), scalar fields (Bokeh apps), visualizing full focal plane images (Camera Visualization Tool), as well as generating alarms based on conditions and automatically producing more detailed artifacts (Catcher).
+From this stage, we will expand capabilities to produce a variety of displays via multiple tools, including; metric time series and corresponding telemetry data (Chronograf), scalar fields (Bokeh apps), full focal plane image visualization (Camera Visualization Tool), as well as generate alarms and more detailed reports (Catcher).
 Emphasis should initially be on exercising the interfaces between these tools and then expanding the capabilities of individual tools.

-While drafting the FAFF report, we explored several demonstrations of the functionality described above, but implementation of an end-to-end system is beyond the scope of group.
+While drafting the FAFF report, we explored several demonstrations of the functionality described above, but implementation of an end-to-end system is beyond the scope of this group.
 Many of the tasks above can be pursued in parallel, but draw upon a specific small set of developers, and thus careful coordination and management is needed.
 More individuals will be able to effectively contribute as continued effort is put into developing templates and extensible frameworks.
 In addition, we identified several capabilities, such as logging tools and a tabular summary of recent exposures with linked diagnostic information, that would already be in regular use with AuxTel observations but are not currently owned by any person/group.